4-Day Trek on the Camino Real

 Tent in the community house (with shower and WC)

-Overnight in a tent or simple huts in Quebrada Ancha on the Camino Real.
+Overnight in a tent or in simple huts in Quebrada Ancha on the Camino Real.

 Rainforest camps, 2 nights